League of Legends

 champion roles in League of Legends.

-How many champions are in League of Legends as of 2024?
+How many Champions are in League of Legends as of 2025?

-As of November 2024, there are 169 playable champions in League of Legends.
+As you can see from our League Champions by release date list, as of December 2025, there are 170 playable champions in League of Legends.

 However, having that many characters is a double-edged sword.
 It can take a very long time for new players to get comfortable with the game.
 Each champion has at least four abilities along with various passives and unique quirks to learn.
 While this can intimidate some, others find it makes League of Legends incredibly rewarding to learn over time.
 Riot has also taken steps to ensure new players don’t get overwhelmed.
 MOBA games are difficult no matter how many characters they have, and the sheer number of champions in League of Legends makes it endlessly replayable.